 EXER 344.
 LIFE CYCLE NUTRITION.
 A survey of nutrition needs throughout the stages of the life cycle, including pregnancy and lactation, infancy, adolescence, adult, and aging.
 The socioeconomic, cultural, and psychological influences on food and nutrition behavior will also be addressed.
-Prerequisite: Exercise Science 244.
-Alternate years, spring semester only, three hours.
+Prerequisite: Exercise Science 101 or 234 or Biology 101.